Jiangshan00001/MZC8051/README.md

 ```

-some code is from internet:
+some code is from github:

 - json lib is from:https://github.com/nlohmann/json
 - sim8051 is mostly from: https://github.com/andersdellien/8051-sim
 - simplecpp: https://github.com/danmar/simplecpp

 if there is any license issue, please contact me.